gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 > Missing data (state schools) 16.50%

+Our main hypothesis was:

+H1.
+The algorithm either strongly pushes results downwards across all schools or pushes the results of independent schools upwards.

 a.
-We reject the hypothesis that the algorithm pushes results downwards
+Our findings allow us to reject the hypothesis that the algorithm pushes results downwards.

 b.
-We find that algorithm seems to raise grades slightly however, this effect is a stronger for private schools (see the 3.69% increase in As as opposed to 1.43% for state schools), however, given that we are below 5% differences, statistical relevance is low.
+We find that algorithm seems to raise grades slightly however.
+An effect that is a stronger for private schools (see the 3.69% increase in As as opposed to 1.43% for state schools), however, given that we are below 5% differences, statistical relevance is low.

-c.
-Independent schools have more missing data, which makes the calculation of difference between their predicted and actual 2019 grades less accurate.

 # IV) Limitations of the study:

-The study unfortunately lacked a non negligeable amount of real historical data.
-A lot of schools couldn't by law publish their data as some classes were simply too small, which could have had some drawbacks in terms of the privacy of the concerned studenst, who would have likely been recognized by their results.
+Firstly, the study unfortunately lacked a non-negligible amount of real historical data.
+A lot of schools could not by law publish their data as some classes were simply too small, which could have had some drawbacks in terms of the privacy of the concerned students, who would have likely been recognized by their results.
 This eventually forced us to resort to use an abundant amount of proxy data.
-It becomes clear that as well a relative lack of independent school data makes results less accurate and might (although not necessarily) hide a greater advantage.

-For instance the overprediction and underprediction of grades were based in the assumptions made by former Ofqual studies were it was assumed that on average teachers tended to over predicted thei won students grades by 20 to 40% higher compared to what they would iodeally score at the exam.
+It becomes clear that as well a relative lack of independent school data makes results less accurate and might - although not necessarily - hide an even greater advantage for private schools under the Ofqual algorithm.
+For instance, the overprediction and underprediction of grades were based on the assumptions made by former Ofqual studies were it was assumed that on average teachers tended to over predicted their own students grades by 20 to 40 per cent higher, compared to what they would in reality score at the exam.

-Predicted grades data: these were not published by the government although officially were based on GCSE results.
-GCSE results are available although it is worth noting that pupil movement between KS4 (GCSEs) and KS% (A-levels) between schools would make the historical GCSE data only partially accurate.
+Secondly, the predicted grades data were not published by the government.
+Where the predicted grades are officially based on GCSE results, which are available, it is worth noting that pupil movement between KS4 (GCSEs) and KS% (A-levels) between schools would make the historical GCSE data only partially accurate.
 That being said, had we had more time, we would have used school GCSE data as the next best option in our calculations.

+Thirdly, because of the low differences between the different grade distributions for private and state schools, the results in this study can not be generalised.
+Nevertheless, the findings of our study co-align with earlier studies that analysed the Ofqual algorithm (Haines 2020; Hern 2020a; Hern 2020b; Birch 2020; James 2020)

 # V) Implications and suggestions for further research:

 > Policy Implications

 a.
-We find, although statistically insignificant, some evidence that the algorithm slightly advantages independent schools.
-This is a finding in line with earlier studies of the algorithm (Haines 2020).
+The use of educational algorithms that give great value to historical school data, as the Ofqual algorithm did, brings with it the danger of favouring certain types of school above others, failing to take personal student characteristics into account.
+First, we find, although statistically insignificant, some evidence that the algorithm slightly advantages independent schools.
+This is a finding in line with earlier studies of the algorithm (Haines 2020; Nye and Thompson 2020).
+Second, we find that the 15 pupil-limit for using CAG (teacher predicted grades) is a clear advantage to schools with small class sizes, which is very substantially more common among independent schools.

 b.
-15 pupil limit for using CAG (teacher predicted grades) is a clear advantage to schools with small class sizes, which is very substantially more common among independent schools.

-d.
 Even if the algorithm is not significantly biased in its treatment of independent and state schools, it must be stressed that the schools-based allocation of grades to individual students is enormously inappropriate.
-Pupils are graded by their statistical background, not their own work and merit.
+Pupils are graded by their own and school's statistical background, not their own work and merit.
 Much like with criminal justice, one cannot do away with trial based on the individual case/personal actions in favour of just sentencing anyone who is ‘statistically likely’ to commit a crime.
 This approach makes it impossible for students from unlikely/disadvantaged students to significantly outperform their predictions, even though this happens, especially among immigrant students who tend to attend state schools.

 All in all, it is the assigning life-changing grades to individuals based on statistical data that makes this policy and therefore the algorithm inappropriate.
 Algorithms and AI have great potential to aid governments but it must be realised that not all governmental functions are suitable for automatisation.